FIXTradingCommunity/tablature/README.md

-# md2spec
+# tablature

+*(formerly md2spec)*

 Converts a markdown document to a specification and documents a specification as markdown.
 Roundtrip is thus supported, allowing a user to update a specification iteratively with an ordinary text editor.

 ## FIX Orchestra

-The intial target of md2spec is FIX Orchestra, "machine readable rules of engagement".
+The intial target of tablature is FIX Orchestra, "machine readable rules of engagement".

 See these projects for the Orchestra standard and related resources: